Victorian and Mosaic Floor Tiles – what makes the style?

 - They are lighter in weight compared to Victorian tiles.
 Hence the volume of adhesives used for installation is much lesser compared to the Victorian tiles.

-- Practically speaking, the task of maintenance is usually easier compared to Victorian tiles.
-You can use a simple washing liquid along with an antiseptic lotion.
+- Practically speaking, the task of maintenance is quite easy, but compared to Victorian tiles, will need to be maintained more frequently, and grouting will need to be repaired/maintained making it a longer job.
+For cleaning you can use a simple washing liquid along with an antiseptic lotion.

 Mosaic Tiles –Weaknesses